Angle Icon

 For my workflow, Freed’s combination of ease, organization, and customization made it feel like the better value.

-After testing both tools, I ultimately chose Freed — and I’ve now used it consistently for over 1.5 years.
+After testing both tools, the nurse practitioner ultimately chose Freed — and she's now used it consistently for over 1.5 years.

 • Live in minutes with no setup stress